Pritam Singh: Early life and education

 Singh was born on 2 August 1976 in Singapore.
 He is the younger of two children.
 His father served as a district judge and had earlier held a commission as a military officer.
-Singh attended Woodsville Primary School and Belvedere Primary School before moving on to Saint Thomas Secondary School, where he studied in the Normal (Academic) stream.
-He subsequently enrolled at Jurong Junior College before being awarded the Singapore Armed Forces's Local Study Award to pursue undergraduate studies.
+Singh attended Woodsville Primary School, Belvedere Primary School and Saint Thomas Secondary School (all now-defunct), where he studied in the Normal (Academic) stream.
+He subsequently enrolled at Jurong Junior College (current Jurong Pioneer Junior College) before being awarded the Singapore Armed Forces's Local Study Award to pursue undergraduate studies.
 He graduated from the National University of Singapore in 2000 with a Bachelor of Arts degree in history.

 Following his undergraduate education, Singh pursued postgraduate studies at King's College London, where he obtained a Master of Arts degree in war studies in 2004 under the Chevening Scholarship.
 He later completed a diploma in Islamic studies from the International Islamic University Malaysia in 2005.
+The Straits Times reported that he pursued the diploma to better understand and discuss religious issues.
 In 2007, Singh co-founded Opinion Asia, an online syndicate that focused on analysis and commentary about Asian affairs and communities.
 He returned to Singapore to read law at the Singapore Management University, where he graduated with a Juris Doctor degree in 2011.